University of Pennsylvania

 Wharton MBA vs Harvard HBS

-Both are top-3 MBA programs globally.
+University of Pennsylvania: Both are top-3 MBA programs globally.
 HBS excels in general management and case method.
 Wharton is stronger in finance, analytics, and quantitative rigor.
 Choose HBS for general management breadth; Wharton for finance and analytical depth.

 Penn vs Columbia (Undergraduate)

-Both are urban Ivies.
+University of Pennsylvania: Both are urban Ivies.
 Columbia has NYC and the Core Curriculum.
 Penn has Wharton, interdisciplinary dual degrees, and a more campus-contained feel.
 Columbia for NYC access; Penn for career-focused flexibility.

 Penn vs Cornell

-Both have multiple undergraduate schools.
+University of Pennsylvania: Both have multiple undergraduate schools.
 Cornell offers more academic diversity (7 schools vs 4) and the Tata Scholarship.
 Penn has Wharton and stronger professional-track orientation.
 Cornell for breadth; Penn for career focus.

-Our Students at Penn
+Our Students at University of Pennsylvania

 Tejas Patil